furynet/gridiron/docs/concepts/bech32-prefix.md

 test1    local    gridaa18ekc4dswwrh2a6lfyev4tr25h5y76jkpclyxkz    iap1addwnpepqgxa40ww28uy9q46gg48g6ulqdzwupyjcwfumgfjpvz7krmg5mrnwk5xq9l
 ```

-This means you have created a new address `gridaa18ekc4dswwrh2a6lfyev4tr25h5y76jkpclyxkz`, with the HRP `iaa`.
+This means you have created a new address `gridaa18ekc4dswwrh2a6lfyev4tr25h5y76jkpclyxkz`, with the HRP `did:fury:aa`.
 And its public key could be encoded into `iap1addwnpepqgxa40ww28uy9q46gg48g6ulqdzwupyjcwfumgfjpvz7krmg5mrnwk5xq9l`, with the HRP `iap`.

 ## Validator Key Example